 Jason Cohen ignored the “oohs” and “aahs” the first time.
 And the second time.
 The third time he stopped and turned around to see what everyone was staring at.

-Jason, founder of the hugely successful premium WordPress hosting company WP Engine (you save 20% and I get a kickback if you sign up after clicking this link — a great way to support this website), and I were floating next to each other in an opulent pool.
+Jason, founder of the hugely successful premium WordPress hosting company WP Engine (check out my WP Engine coupon code and review if you’re interested), and I were floating next to each other in an opulent pool.
 It was our third day of morning sessions, all of which are held in beautiful pools adjacent to all-inclusive restaurants and bars at the luxury resort.

 We turned around and watched a huge whale breach in the ocean and land on its back, making a huge splash.
 It was magical; one of those absurdly perfect, unforgettable moments.
 The group of twelve had been listening intently to Jason’s first-hand experience bootstrapping and fundraising for his first three companies (all of which were successful and he sold) and for WP Engine.